SeelabFhdo/lemma/README.md

 12. In the popup dialog, select the folder of the cloned repository as ``Import Source`` and deselect all entries in the folder list, except the one for the ``Example``.
 13. Click the ``Finish`` button and wait until the importing has completed.

 The example models are now available in the Project Explorer of the Eclipse runtime environment under the project "Example".
 The folders "domain", "microservices", "operation", and "technology" contain the complete models of the case study as described in [3].
+Further example models may be found in the repository folders ``Example-2`` and ``Example-3``.
+Simply execute step 11 repeatedly in order to import them into your running Eclipse instance with the LEMMA plugins.

 ## References
 [1] F. Rademacher, J. Sorgalla, S. Sachweh, and A. Zündorf, "A model-driven workflow for distributed microservice development," in Proceedings of the 34th Symposium On Applied Computing (SAC).
-ACM, 2019, in press.
+ACM, 2019.

 [2] F. Rademacher, J. Sorgalla, S. Sachweh, and A. Zündorf, "Viewpoint-specific model-driven microservice development with interlinked modeling languages,” in Proceedings of the 13th International Conference on Service-Oriented System Engineering (SOSE).
-IEEE, 2019, in press.
+IEEE, 2019.

 [3] F. Rademacher, S. Sachweh, and A. Zündorf, "Aspect-oriented Modeling of Technology Heterogeneity in Microservice Architecture," in Proceedings of the 3rd International Conference on Software Architecture (ICSA; previously WICSA).
-IEEE, 2019, in press.
+IEEE, 2019.